Devils Hole: Description

 If the diver instead descends through Acree's Chamber, the first notable landmark is a rocky shelf termed the "lower ledge", around 100 ft below the entrance to the chamber.
 The bottom of Acree's Chamber lies around 260 ft below the surface, but is not flat.
 Instead, a portion of the chamber floor descends below this lower shelf; a gradual funnel leads to a hole in the bottom of the chamber featuring a strong current.
 The hole, later termed the ojo de agua, is 315 ft below the surface and just large enough for a diver with equipment to fit through.

-In 1965, Paul Giancontieri, a teenager who had jumped the fence with friends to go SCUBA diving in the hole, did not come back up.
-Another, David Rose, went down to find him, but did not come back up either.
-Later efforts by five divers to find their bodies were unsuccessful.
+On June 20, 1965, Paul Giancontieri, a teenager who had jumped the fence with friends to go SCUBA diving in the hole, did not come back up.
+His brother-in-law David Rose went down to find him but did not resurface either.
+An effort by five divers to find their bodies three days later was unsuccessful.

 On June 20, 1965, during the second dive of a rescue and then body recovery mission, Jim Houtz with his dive partner dropped a weighted depth line to a depth of 932 ft from the start of this opening, without hitting the bottom of the chamber below.
 Due to the strong current, the small size of the entrance, and the unknown depth of the cavern below, which Houtz termed the "Infinity Room", Jim and his partner chose not to explore this Infinity Room.
 This mission did, however, confirm that the Infinity Room of Devil's Hole, and the cavern system itself, has a depth of at least 1247 ft from the surface.